Hotels near Burke Mountain Academy

 | Pro tip | Check VT Route 114 road conditions, especially in winter, before arriving. |

-What people want to know before booking near Burke Mountain Academy
+Questions Travelers Ask What people want to know before booking near Burke Mountain Academy

 What are the closest hotels to Burke Mountain Academy?

-The closest hotels to Burke Mountain Academy are The Wildflower Inn (5.48 mi), Colonnade Inn (11.22 mi), and Fairbanks Inn (21.54 mi).
+The closest hotel to Burke Mountain Academy is The Wildflower Inn (5.48 mi, from $198/night) — a 11-minute drive.
+Other nearby options include Colonnade Inn (11.22 mi, from $119/night) and Fairbanks Inn (21.54 mi, from $113/night).

 Which hotels near Burke Mountain Academy are good for families?